 Both effective properties of composite and the stresses in the individual inclusions and in the matrix are necessary for modelling damage in short fibre composites.
 Mean field theorems are usually used to calculate the effective properties of composite materials, most common among them is the Mori–Tanaka formulation.
 Owing to occasional mathematical and physical admissibility problems with the Mori–Tanaka formulation, a pseudo-grain discretized Mori–Tanaka formulation (PGMT) was proposed in literature.
-This paper looks at the predictive capabilities for stresses in individual inclusions and matrix as well as the average stresses in inclusion phase for full Mori–Tanaka and PGMT formulation for 2D planar distribution of orientation of inclusions.

 What do you think is the difference in PhD in Europe, USA?
 My thesis supervisor used to say "In US it is a deep inspection of a subject, while European PhD is a grand problem solving" What is your opinion on this matter?
 Is there some basic difference between how a PhD is approached by students and supervisor in both these places? if indeed there is a difference, in your opinion which approach is preferable??

 I was just wondering how many S-N curves would i need to define the fatigue properties of an anisotropic material.
 For an isotropic material we just use 1-curve.
 Would that also be enough for an anisotropic material?
 We need 21 elastic constants to define anisotropic material.
 Would the number of SN curves be similar or be somehow related to the number or would the number of S-N curves required would be probabilistic in nature. i.e. we find the S-N curves along several planes and get a some sort of probabilistic distibution.